Art College 1994: Release

 The film had its world premiere at the 73rd Berlin International Film Festival on 24 February 2023.
 Paris-based Memento International has secured global sales rights for the film.

+In July 2023 it had its North American Premiere in 'China on the move' section at the 22nd New York Asian Film Festival on July 16, 2023.
+It was also selected in Animation section of the 36th Tokyo International Film Festival and was screened on 25 October 2023.

 Reception

 Wendy Ide for ScreenDaily wrote in review, that the film, "evokes a specific time and a place so vividly that you can almost taste the stale cigarette smoke and cheap beer."
 Ide added, "But perhaps the most pertinent message is Rabbit’s claim that anything can be art, something that Liu demonstrates throughout the picture, with the beauty he finds in the banality of the everyday object: the peeling paint, the broken windows, the stag beetle’s futile attempts to scale a wall."
 James Mottram of South China Morning Post rated the film with 3 stars out of 5 and wrote, "Liu’s unique animation style is stunning, made more so with odd artistic flourishes such as a painting of Lili filled with babies, fish, cameras and more."
 Mottram added, "And for all its flaws, it’s still a one-off in the world of animation."
 Leslie Felperin reviewing at Berlin Festival for Hollywood Reporter called the film "Endearing, if you can take the dorm-room philosophizing."
-Concluding Felperin, talked about Liu's urge of using computers for expediency, and opined, "but trying to maintain a handmade vibe that fits the material, making this feel altogether like a lost graphic novel you find in a dive bar and love until the pages fall apart."
+Concluding, Felperin talked about Liu's urge of using computers for expediency, and opined, "but trying to maintain a handmade vibe that fits the material, making this feel altogether like a lost graphic novel you find in a dive bar and love until the pages fall apart."